microsoftgraph/msgraph-sample-android/tutorial/05-add-ms-graph.md

     Notice what this code does.
 First, it calls `acquireTokenSilently` to get the access token.
 Calling this method every time an access token is needed is a best practice because it takes advantage of MSAL's caching and token refresh abilities.
 Internally, MSAL checks for a cached token, then checks if it is expired.
 If the token is present and not expired, it just returns the cached token.
 If it is expired, it attempts to refresh the token before returning it.

-    Once the token is retrieved, the code then calls the `getEvents` method to get the user's events.
+    Once the token is retrieved, the code then calls the `getCalendarView` method to get the user's events.

 1. Run the app, sign in, and tap the **Calendar** navigation item in the menu.
 You should see a JSON dump of the events in the debug log in Android Studio.